Home » Bee Farm Blog » Bees » Festooning Bees: A Unique Behavior

 Festooning bees is a behavior where honey bees hang in a line or chain making a lace type pattern between frames inside the hive.

-They are attached to one another by a pair of hooks on their legs – it looks like the bees are holding hands.
+They are attached to one another by a pair of hooks on the bees’ legs – it looks like the bees are holding hands.

-Chain of honey bees holding on to each others legs image.
+Chain of honey bees from a festooning chain holding on to each others legs.

 Why do Bees Festoon?

 Honestly, this behavior continues to be somewhat of a mystery to beekeepers and research scientists.
-We are not exactly sure why they festoon but we do have some ideas or possible explanations.
+We are not exactly sure why bees form a festooning pattern.

 • clustered bee bodies produce heat that promotes wax production

-It is believed that festooning bees are able to recreate sections of comb faster than would be possible by individual bees doing their own thing.
+On theory is that festooning bees are able to recreate sections of comb faster than would be possible by individual bees doing their own thing.

 These cells will be used to hold honey and pollen.
 Some become brood cells and serve as a place to rear young or bee brood.
 The colony needs plenty of cells to provide space for all these needs.